Faith vs Fear

 James 1:2-4 “My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces endurance.
 But let endurance have its perfect work, that you may be perfect and complete, lacking nothing.”

-i’ll say it again: Faith and fear cannot exist together. i think many of us are in far more of a daily battle in our head and heart largely because we are a mix of faith and fear.
+i’ll say it again: Faith and fear cannot exist together, they are incompatible and are to never be mingled.
+Psalm 106:35 warns against mingling with pagan nations which leads to idolatry.
+The word “mixed” or “mingled” in that verse underscores the need for distinct boundaries —spiritual, moral, or physical in order to preserve holiness and avoid compromising faith with worldly influences or falsehoods. i think many of us are in far more of a daily battle in our head and heart largely because we are a mix of faith and fear.

-Faith is described in Hebrews 11:1 as being “certain of what we do not see.”
-Belief means to “stand firm, to be certain and unmoveable”.
-Faith is the noun and belief is the action verb derivative of faith. i find in myself that i have an absolute belief that God is constantly working behind the scenes in every area of my life, even when there is no tangible evidence to support that.
-Faith says “Though i see no tangible evidence, i am certain of what i do not see ”, and belief says, “I am sure of His working, and actively stand firm on His faithfulness to work righteousness in my life.”
+Faith, a noun is described in Hebrews 11:1 in some translations as being “certain of what we do not see”.
+It is a certainty, but i believe is better than that.
+It is translated as “substance” in King James and in Greek it is the support upon which we stand.
+Having faith also signifies that those with faith own the deed to the ground upon which they stand, meaning by the blood of Jesus we have a blood bought right to stand there.
+Belief means to “stand firm, to be certain and unmoveable”, with “unmoveable” or faithfulness as one of the Fruits of the Spirit in Galatians 5.
+Faith is the noun and belief is the action verb derivative of faith.
+Faith is where we stand and belief is what we do while we’re standing there. i find in myself that i have an absolute belief that God is constantly working behind the scenes in every area of my life, even when there is no tangible evidence to support that.
+Faith says “Though i see no tangible evidence, i will stand firm on the word of God”, and belief says, “I am sure of His working, and actively stand firm on His faithfulness to work righteousness in my life.”
+Stand firm and do not be moved.

-On the other hand, fear, simply stated, is unbelief or weak belief.
+On the other hand, fear, simply stated, is unbelief, weak belief, or being put to flight.
+There is right fear, like fear of driving too fast on a curvy road lest we wreck and are injured, but fear that is irrational and has no substance.
 As unbelief gains the upper hand in our thoughts, fear takes hold of our emotions, nibbling and eating at the edges of our faith.
 Our deliverance from fear and worry is based on faith, which is the very opposite of unbelief.
-Let us understand that faith is not something we can produce in ourselves.
+Let us understand that faith is not something we can produce in ourselves and is exclusively in the domain of the workings of God.

 Ephesians 2:8-9, “Faith is a gift, For it is by grace you have been saved, through faith–and this not from yourselves, it is the gift of God– not by works, so that no one can boast.”

-Faith is described as a fruit, or a characteristic, which is produced in our lives by the Holy Spirit according to Galatians 5:22.
+Faith is a fruit of the Spirit and is one of our distinctive qualities or traits, which is produced in our lives by the Holy Spirit according to Galatians 5:22.
+It’s a character thing.
 The believer’s faith is a confident assurance in God who loves us, who knows our thoughts, and cares about our deepest needs.
-That faith continues to grow as we study the Bible and learn the attributes of His amazing character.
+That very same faith continues to grow as we study the Bible and learn the attributes of His amazing character.
 The more we learn about God, the more we can see Him working in our lives and the stronger our faith grows.

 A growing faith is what we should desire and what God is looking to produce in us.

-Another point of greatest increase is when our desires and God’s desires are the same.
+Another point of greatest increase is when our desires and God’s desires come into alignment.
 But how, in day-to-day life, can we develop a faith that conquers our fears?
-Well, for sure our fears are not overcome by becoming indifferent, that doesn’t cause strangling anxious concern to subside, it just puts it off and gives fear a chance to morph into something else to cut our feet from under us.
-Put your finger, specifically, on what it is which grips you so tightly.
+Well, for sure our fears are not overcome by becoming indifferent.
+Indifference doesn’t cause strangling anxious concern to subside, it just puts it off, hides it, and gives fear a chance to morph into something else to cut our feet from under us.
+Put your finger, specifically, on what it is which grips you so tightly and causes you to be afraid.
 Name it.
 An un-named fear always looks like looming doom.

 The Bible says in Romans 10:17, “Faith comes by hearing, and hearing by the Word of God“.